 Reduced Blood Pressure

-Saunas have been known traditionally to be beneficial for the cardiovascular system, but it’s only recently we’re seeing these benefits proven in medical research.
+Saunas have been traditionally considered to be beneficial for the cardiovascular system, and recently we’re seeing these benefits proven in medical research.

-One study from Finland tracked men for nearly 25 years and found that those who used the sauna were significantly less likely to develop hypertension, even when other conflicting factors were controlled for like obesity, smoking, alcohol consumption and family history of hypertension.
+A clinical trial published in the American Journal of Hypertension tracked men for nearly 25 years and found that those who used the sauna were significantly less likely to develop high blood pressure, even when controlling for factors like obesity, smoking, alcohol consumption and family history of high blood pressure.

-In 2018 some researchers published a review examining many medical studies on saunas and cardiovascular health.
-They found that long-term sauna use reduced risk of hypertension, but suggested more research was needed.
+A 2018 meta-study examined clinical trials on sauna use and cardiovascular health.
+The study authors found that long-term sauna use reduced the risk of high blood pressure, but suggested more research was needed.

 The proposed mechanism by which saunas reduce blood pressure is an improvement in endothelial function.
-The endothelium lines the inside of blood vessels, and its dysfunction is the cause of many chronic diseases.
+The endothelium lines the inside of blood vessels, and its dysfunction is associated with chronic disease.

 Using the sauna may help relieve chronic pain, which is one of the most debilitating and increasingly common conditions in the modern world.

-The reason saunas were effective for pain wasn’t explored in this review, but we’d suggest it’s due to two things: a hormetic response and the anti-inflammatory effects of sauna use.
+The reason saunas were effective for pain wasn’t explored in this review, but we’d suggest it may be explained in two ways: a hormetic response and the anti-inflammatory effects of sauna use.

 Hormesis is the process of biological adaptations to short-term stressors.
 Humans generally respond favorably to certain short-term stressors like the extreme heat of a sauna.
 It makes the body more resilient and influences metabolism in a favorable way.

 Saunas have also been shown to have a generally anti-inflammatory effect.
-Since much chronic pain is mediated by long-term inflammation, as we discussed in our Relief Factor review, this would directly benefit chronic pain patients.
+Since chronic pain is mediated by long-term inflammation, as we discussed in our Relief Factor review, this could directly benefit those with chronic pain.

 Improved Airway Function

-There is less research on this topic, but early studies have found sauna use to be effective in improving airway conditions.
+There is less research on this topic, but early studies have found sauna use to be potentially effective in improving airway and lung health.

-One study found that sauna use improved airflow in patients with allergic rhinitis, and another study found similar airway benefits in Chronic Obstructive Pulmonary Disease (COPD) patients.
+A 2013 clinical trial found that sauna use improved airflow in patients with allergic rhinitis, and another study found similar airway benefits in chronic obstructive pulmonary disease (COPD) patients.
 The second study also found that patients had improved exercise tolerance after sauna treatments.

-These studies suggest that sauna use may improve lung function, which is impressive since very few treatments (outside of standard exercise) have been found to do so.
-We hope there’s more research done on this topic in the coming years.
+These studies suggest that sauna use may improve lung function, which is impressive since very few treatments (outside of regular exercise) have been found to have such an effect.

 A traditional sauna heats the body by simply heating the room.
 Most saunas are called “dry saunas” which indicates the room has high heat and low humidity.
-Steam rooms, often called “wet saunas” have high heat and high humidity.
-Most saunas at gyms are dry saunas.
+Steam rooms, often called “wet saunas,” have high heat and high humidity.
+Most saunas at commercial gyms are dry saunas.

 Infrared saunas work by using specific wavelengths of light to heat the body directly.
-The room itself doesn't heat up.
+The room doesn't heat up at all.

 One area where infrared saunas may provide additional health benefits is the exposure to certain wavelengths of light, but research in this field is still emerging.
 We know from medical studies that far infrared light (FIR) can penetrate the skin up to 1.5 inches, and directly impacts biological processes and cellular signaling.

-Most of the studies showing the benefit of red light therapy involve longer wavelengths than that used in saunas.
-A review of many studies done on red light therapy (which is also called Low Level Light Therapy) found that it was effective for skin improvements as well as some inflammatory conditions, but the wavelengths used were lower than nearly all commercial infrared saunas would use.
+Most of the studies proving benefits of red light therapy involve longer wavelengths than those used in infrared saunas.
+A medical review on red light therapy (which is also called Low Level Light Therapy) found that it was effective for skin improvements as well as some inflammatory conditions, but the wavelengths used were lower than nearly all commercial infrared saunas would use.

-Overall we can conclude that there may be some additional health benefits to infrared sauna use over traditional sauna use, but there isn’t currently enough research supporting it to justify the expense just for the secondary health benefits.
+Overall, there may be some additional health benefits to infrared sauna use over traditional sauna use, but it's too early to say so conclusively in our opinion.

 One often neglected side effect of saunas is they can cause negative changes in male fertility parameters like sperm count and motility.

-The testicles are extremely sensitive to heat, and exposures to extremely high heat like saunas impact sperm function.
+The testicles are extremely sensitive to heat, and exposure to extremely high heat negatively impacts sperm function.
 These changes are usually reversible, but it may be advisable for men seeking to have children in the near future to avoid saunas.